-So, even if you had spent some rupees in printing pamphlets to distribute it in your locality, even those marketing costs are included in this (how you would attribute the price of marketing per sandwich is topic of another discussion).
+So, even if you had spent in printing pamphlets to distribute it in your locality, even those marketing costs are included.

-As the seller, you can decide to add a percentage on top of this ₹100 cost, say 50% of the total costs.
+As the seller, you can decide to add a percentage on top of this ₹100 cost.
+Say, for example 50% of the total costs.
 The added potion of ₹50 will then be your profit.

-And hence you are said to have followed a cost plus pricing strategy while arriving at this list price of ₹150 for your sandwich.
+Hence, you followed a cost plus pricing strategy by arriving at a list price of ₹150 for the sandwich.

 Basic Intuition behind Cost Plus Pricing Strategy

 The notion behind the cost plus pricing approach is simple; basically, you will calculate the entirety of costs involved in the manufacturing of the product.
 You will then decide on a markup percentage of these costs.

 It is quite an interesting approach to make sure that you earn a pre-decided profit.
 In my article on Disadvantages of Cost Plus Pricing Strategy, however, we will see that it may not always be as straightforward.
 And that your calculation of the profits that you will get from this approach may not always be correct.

 You must be wondering what are the advantages of cost plus pricing strategy.
 Lets have a look at why businesses go for cost plus method.

 After weighing in all the factors, here are some of the advantages of Cost plus method: